jntuhvijaya/Infra-Devops-Training/README.md

 - **Scrum**: work happens in fixed sprints, with defined roles (Product Owner, Scrum Master, Dev Team) and ceremonies (planning, standup, review, retro).
 - **Kanban**: continuous flow, no fixed sprints.
 Work items move across a board: `To Do → In Progress → Review → Done`.
 Focus is on limiting how much work is "in progress" at once.

-### Hands-on (no tools needed, just practice thinking in Agile terms)
-- [ ] Write 3 user stories for a feature you're currently building on the HR AI Toolkit, in the format: *"As a [role], I want [feature], so that [benefit]"*
-- [ ] Look at your team's task board (Jira/Trello/GitLab boards) and identify: current sprint, backlog, in-progress items
-- [ ] Note down what a standup update from you would sound like today (yesterday/today/blockers)

-### Where it connects to what you already do
-Your recent MR for "Step 13 (Orientation and Induction)" and phased onboarding work is a great real example — each "Step" of onboarding automation is essentially a **user story** being delivered incrementally, sprint by sprint, rather than one giant onboarding-system release.

----

 ## 2. Microservices vs Monolithic Architecture

 ### Monolithic — the basic idea